coderanger/rspec-param/README.md

 end
 ```

-Anywhere inside an example or RPpec helper that you would use a `let` variable,
+Anywhere inside an example or RSpec helper that you would use a `let` variable,
 you can use a param instead.

 ## Accumulators